rosmianto/hmac-md5/README.md

 # HMAC-MD5
-This is a HMAC-MD5 library implementation for ESP8266 on Arduino IDE.
+This is an HMAC-MD5 library implementation for ESP8266 on Arduino IDE.
 This library uses MD5 64-byte blocksize, and 16-byte hash result.

 # Usage